Last updated on June 29, 2026

 Lindblum, Industrial Regency reads pretty terribly, but spellslinger decks just wanna sling spells, so repurposing a land as basically anything that gets a spell on the stack is useful in dedicated spells decks.
 Think of it like an MDFC: It’s a tapland on one side, or a nerfed Guttersnipe that draws your next land on the back.

-Starting Town is the latest riff on City of Brass or Mana Confluence.
+Starting Town is a riff on City of Brass or Mana Confluence.
 It’s a 5-color pain land with a colorless buyout, and it even comes in untapped for the first three turns of the game.
-It’s likely more of a big deal for Constructed than Eternal formats, but certain Commander decks will welcome another 5-color fixer.
+It’s a big deal for Constructed more than Eternal formats, but certain Commander decks will welcome another 5-color fixer.

 Except here’s the kicker: The Reactor Raid adventure actually draws you three cards, not two.
 Two to your hand and the land that you can play from exile.
 That’s net positive on an effect that’s almost always card neutral.
 Don’t underestimate this one: It looks dinky, but MDFCs have taught us the power of attaching meager effects to lands.